haiwera-silk-cd/magento-devdocs/_includes/comp-man/checklist_2.2.md

 drwxrws---.
 29 magento_user apache   4096 Jun  7 07:53 vendor
 {% endhighlight %}

-In the preceding example, the Magento file system owner is `magento_user`.
+In the preceding example, the Magento文件系统所有者 is `magento_user`.
 Directories in the Magento file system have `drwxrwx---` permissions (775) and files have `-rw-rw-rw-` permissions (664).

 To get more detailed information, you can optionally enter the following command: